Hioneowner/Refresher/README.md

 ## Demo
 Open and run the Refresher project in Xcode to see Refresher in action.

-##Manual
+## Manual

-Add DGElasticPullToRefresh folder into your project.
+Add Refresher folder into your project.